asncd/MIMOSCA/chimeric_corrector/readme.md

 #Theseus
 <img align="left" src="http://www.greekmythology.com/images/mythology/theseus_adventures_78.jpg" alt="Theseus defeating the Minatour">

 **Theseus** is a relatively brute force approach to tackling the chimera problem by filtering molecules that, for a given cell barcode and UMI pair, have low read abundance.
+We call this TPT normalization and is defined as follows.
+For a given pair of cell barcode and UMI, *u*, and a particular transcript *i*:

+TPT<sub>i,u</sub> = (reads<sub>i,u</sub>)/sum(reads<sub>j,u</sub>)

+Where the denominator is summed over all transcripts *j* sharing the same *u*.

+The user can define a threshold to filter molecules with low TPT.

 #Yorimasa